Pilot Peer Monitor

 Peer Support Monitor

-Guidelines for a Pilot Peer Monitor (Option 2)
+Guidelines for a Pilot Peer Monitor

 The Monitor Guidelines outline the role and responsibilities of a monitor supporting a pilot in recovery from substance dependency.
-The primary goal is to transition the pilot from externally enforced sobriety to self-driven abstinence.
+The primary goal is to transition the pilot from externally enforced sobriety to self-driven sobriety.
 Key guidelines include:

 1. Encourage the pilot to take personal responsibility for their recovery by prioritizing meetings, therapy, and family support.